ravish-oo/opoch-toe-arc-agi-aq/docs/human_pair_programmer_docs/bugs_to_take_care.md

-Yeah, this is basically locked in.
-Your implementation plan and the updated math spec are aligned in all the important places.
-There are only a couple of tiny text-level mismatches I’d tighten so you truly have “spec = code = consciousness” with no wiggle.

-I’ll go through it in terms of:

-* Where it already matches 1:1
-* The 2–3 **surgical tweaks** I’d make to the plan so it matches the spec literally

----

-## 1. Where the plan matches the spec perfectly

-### Stages / architecture

-* Seven stages: **present → truth → scaffold → size_choice → laws → minimal_act → fixed_point**
-  This matches the spec’s logical stages: A, S0, F, N, D, plus the closure/idempotence step.

-* Consciousness mapping is consistent:

-  * `present` = load everything into awareness
-  * `truth` = Π / canonical gauge
-  * `scaffold` = WHERE (frame + distances, train_out-only)
-  * `size_choice` = S0 (integer size maps + F-based screens)
-  * `laws` = N (atoms + invariant miner)
-  * `minimal_act` = D (ledger + TV + closure)
-  * `fixed_point` = (N^2 = N) check

-### Canonicalization (Stage 02_truth)

-Matches §2 in the spec:

-* Union graph with cell, row_node, col_node
-* Vertex colors with no grid_id
-* N4 adjacency only (no diagonals in canon graph)
-* Canonical permutation via igraph
-* Stable tie break on (canon_index, original_index)
-* Remap grids into canonical coords

-All good.

-### Scaffold (03_scaffold) and S0 (04_size_choice)

-Matches §§3 and 4:

-* Frame = positions identical across all train_out
-* BFS distance fields from frame or border
-* Inner region = all four distances > 0
-* Size candidates: identity, affine, factor, concat, constant
-* Structural screens: parity, periodicity, frame thickness / inner region feasibility, tiling constants
-* Strict uniqueness policy with AMBIGUOUS_SIZE / IIS

-All consistent.

-### Atom universe (05_laws / atoms.py)

-Conceptually matches §5.1:

-* Coordinates, distances, diagonals, mod classes, block coords
-* Local texture: N4/N8, 3×3 hash, 5×5 ring, run-lengths
-* Connectivity & shape: components, area/perimeter/bbox/centroid/aspect/orientation/rank/frame-thickness
-* Repetition & tiling: row/col periods, 2D tiling via factors
-* Palette/global: counts, component counts, palette sets, perms, cyclic classes
-* Component transforms: D4 × scale × translate with exact equality
-* F24 clearly stated as “evaluate only, no law mining from input”

-The plan’s **grid-aware** note (“divisors or up to min(H,W)”) is exactly the spirit of the spec.

-### Miner (05_laws / step.py + relations.py)

-Matches §5.2:

-* Strong “always true across all train_out and all occurrences”
-* Unary fixes from T → color
-* Relational ties from T1–T2–Δ with grid-aware offsets
-* Union-find for equivalence classes
-* Forbids only when safe
-* No test_out peeking
-* F24 used only to evaluate input-driven predicates when a mined rule needs it

-The plan captures all of this.

-### Ledger (06_minimal_act)

-Matches §6 exactly:

-* Preferred path: TU-LP with **tree-TV**
-* LP variables x[p,k] ∈ [0,1], assignment constraints, fixes, forbids, equalities, tree-TV slacks
-* Objective: sum of slacks on tree edges
-* TU signer + integrality check
-* Optional uniqueness probe
-* On signer fail or non-integral LP → **full-TV MILP fallback** over all 4-neighbor edges, 0–1 x, slacks for every edge, exact objective = full TV

-Your plan’s WO-6.5 is literally what the spec says in 6.2.

-### Fixed point (07_fixed_point)

-Matches spec’s idempotence:

-* Append (test_in, out_grid) to training
-* Re-run pipeline
-* Require bit-for-bit identical output

-### F24 guardrail and non-goals

-* F24: evaluation only, no input-side mining → matches spec.
-* Optional flows: off by default, tree-only if ever added; spec calls these “non-goal / optional” anyway, so you’re safe.

----

 ## 2. Tiny gaps I’d fix in the plan for 1:1 alignment

 These are **very small** text tweaks, not conceptual changes.